ash-ishh/utubeDownload/README.md

 usage:
 youtube-link (a)

-#if 'a' is provided along link audio will be downloaded otherwise video.
+-if 'a' is provided along link audio will be downloaded otherwise video.